VP General Counsel 12/10/18

 - No heavy lifting is expected.
 Exertion of up to 10 lbs. of force occasionally may be required.

-- Good manual dexterity for the use of common office equipment such as computer terminals, calculator, telephone, copier, etc.
+- Good manual dexterity for the use of common office equipment such as computer terminals, calculator, telephone, and copiers.

-The job is performed indoors in a traditional office setting.
+- The job is performed indoors in a traditional office setting.
 Activities include extended periods of sitting and extensive work at a computer monitor and/or calculator.

 “The Presbyterian Foundation is an Equal Opportunity Employer”